Battery Producers

 Producers must ensure that every battery picked up from a collection site, regardless of whether it is part of the producer’s collection system, is managed (reused, refurbished, or processed) within three months of the pickup date.

-Each year, every obligated producer shall manage a minimum amount of batteries for each category.
-For the 2022 performance period, every producer shall make best efforts to ensure at least 40% of batteries supplied into Ontario are reused, refurbished, or recycled.
-The amount of recovered resources should equal their management requirement, which is calculated based on the average of batteries supplied over three years.
+Starting in 2025 and onward, every obligated producer shall meet a combined management requirement for all battery categories.
+For the 2025 performance period every obligated producer shall ensure that at least 45% of batteries they supplied into Ontario are reused, refurbished, or recycled.
+The amount of recovered resources should equal or exceed a producer’s management requirement, which is calculated based on the average of batteries supplied over three years.
 For more information on minimum management requirements for future years, review this FAQ.

-As of January 1, 2023, producers or PROs on their behalf can rely on battery processors listed on RPRA’s website to meet their management requirements that start in 2023.
-The list will be updated as required.
+Producers or PROs on their behalf can work with registered battery processors listed on RPRA’s website to meet their management requirements.
 View the list of battery processors here.

 • materials used or destined to be used by a person for the making of new products or packaging